-"Susan George who has written several books on global capitalism and world hunger believes that these days
+"Susan George who has written several books on global capitalism and world hunger believes that these days the 'bastards have gone too far'.
+In her eyes under the Republicans the U.S Constitution and democracy is being dismantled piece by piece-

-'Hollywood actress Angelina Jolie who as good will ambassador for the UNCHR states that the West - and this includes Australia - are like a beach couple who totally ignored a dead African refugee man whose corpse had washed up on the Mediterranean shoreline.
+'Hollywood actress Angelina Jolie who as goodwill ambassador for the UNCHR states that the West - and this includes Australia - are like a beach couple who totally ignored a dead African refugee man whose corpse had washed up on the Mediterranean shoreline.
 They kept sunbaking just like a cold-hearted West keeps 'sunbaking'-

-Youthful 48 year old accomplished Russian journalist Anna Politkovskaya was gunned down in the elevator to her apartment block by a hit man.
+'Youthful 48 year old accomplished Russian journalist Anna Politkovskaya was gunned down in the elevator to her apartment block by a hit man.
 Although Anna Politkovskaya knew she would one day be the victim to a contract killing she refused to let up on her courageous criticism of the Putin government's incursion into Chechnya and the atrocities being committed by Russian troops on the whole civilian population.
 It seems a whole generation of people there - from many diverse national groups including local Russians - has had to pay with their lives for the brutality being carried out by the few on both sides of this 'callous equation'- mental frame 899321 longitude 83o latitude319o

-In Pisa 100,000 candles are lit up for one night every year this spectacular Luminari is in celebration of Saint Rainieri
+In Pisa 100,000 candles are lit up for one night every year this spectacular Luminari is in celebration of Saint Rainier